Why being on the outside makes it hard to be a kid from a refugee background

 Listening to each child, to understand their needs is the first step.

-While more generalised support services exist for refugee families, specialised support, programs and resources for children are less common, and can be difficult to find or access.
+While more generalised support services exist for refugee families, specialised support, programs and resources for children are less common and can be difficult to find or access.

 RMCC exists to bridge this gap in education, culture, and community for refugee children.
 Focusing on one-on-one mentoring programs that place the individual needs of each child at the core, we partner with families, schools and local community to break down the barriers they face throughout their settlement journey.

-Programs such Sidekicks and Side by Side bring together refugee children in need with mentors, who deliver personalised support and training.
+Programs such as Sidekicks and Side by Side bring together refugee children in need with mentors, who deliver personalised support and training.
 Our mentors create a caring and inclusive environment for refugee children to learn, shape their confidence, and help create connections.

 This includes helping them with their English language skills, supporting school projects and homework, building social and life skills, and walking them through cultural differences and unpack conflicting ideas.
 Each program is tailored to fit the child’s needs and mostly guided by goals defined by the children themselves, with ongoing support.